 Weight: 10.7 oz.

-What You’ll Love: It does damn near everything.
+What You’ll Love: While surpassed by the RX100 VII, the VI is still a monster of a compact camera.
 4K video with HDR.
 Extremely fast burst rate.
 All in the palm of your hand.

 What You Might Not Like: It’s expensive.
 The RX100V is just as capable for a couple of hundred dollars less.
 However, if you’re looking for a travel camera, the 200mm zoom is one hell of a selling point.